Reedley, California: History

 In the mid-1800s, American Civil War Union veteran Thomas Law Reed settled in Reedley to grow wheat for Gold Rush miners.
 His donation of land for a railroad station site established the town as the center of the San Joaquin Valley's booming wheat industry.
 Southern Pacific Railroad officials commemorated his donation by naming the depot in his honor, which the city itself then adopted.

 When gold mining fever began to fade, wheat demand slackened.
 Water from the Kings River was diverted for crop irrigation, and the region's agriculture diversified to include fruits, including grapes, figs, and peaches.

 With the establishment of water and railroad services, farming families of European immigrants were recruited, and the settlement was incorporated in 1913, with Ordinance No. 1 adopting and prescribing the style of a Common Seal on February 25, 1913.
 That same year, the city's first cement sidewalks, sewer system, and fire department, as well as the first of two steel water towers were constructed.
 Because of proximity, the Reedley post office provided rural mail delivery to the surrounding region, including Route 2 which covered a section of nearby Tulare County (about 5 miles west of Dinuba).

 A colony of Plautdietsch-speaking Mennonites, who travelled to California to escape the ecological disaster of the Dust Bowl played an important role in the town's early history, settling in Township 8, an area now known as Navelencia.
 Reedley contains a community of 25 different Christian churches, including Anglican, Catholic, Armenian, Baptist, and Mennonite congregations.
 The town is also home to a Buddhist temple.
 The city's cultural influences include Filipino, Finnish, Lebanese, Korean and Japanese immigrants.
 Since the 1940s, Reedley has seen a large increase in its Hispanic and Latino immigrant population, who have come to represent the majority of Reedley's ethnic makeup.

 In 1988, Reedley celebrated the first 100 years since the construction of its Southern Pacific depot, and the 75th anniversary of incorporation.
 In 2013, the city celebrated its centennial.

+In December 2022, local officials discovered an illegal biology lab at 850 I Street in Reedley.
+It contained blood, tissues, a biological safety cabinet, a centrifuge, an ultra-low-temperature freezer, transgenic mice, and a large number of other unlabeled items.
+The lab had been owned by Jiabei "Jesse" Zhu, also known under the false identity David He, via two different companies: "Universal Medtech Incorporated" and "Prestige Biotech Incorporated".
+(Zhu is a Chinese citizen who had graduated from Peking Union Medical College in 1991.)

+In 2024, inspired by the lab incident, the Fresno County Board of Supervisors passed an ordinance that would require private labs to be inspected annually.
+In 2026, after a different lab possibly tied to this one was found near Las Vegas, the FBI searched the Reedley lab site again, finding no new hazards.